 Thank you for visiting this site dedicated to the study of Political Psychology.

-I received a D. Phil in Psychology from the University of Essex (U. K.); professionally, I work as a Political Psychology advisor for Mexican President Enrique Peña Nieto and I own a political consultancy firm that specialises in political psychology, behavioural insights, electoral strategies and political communication.
+I received a D. Phil in Psychology from the University of Essex (U. K.); professionally, I have worked as a Political Psychology advisor for Mexican President Enrique Peña Nieto, I own a political consultancy firm that specialises in political psychology, behavioural insights, electoral strategies and political communication.
 Currently, I am a postdoctoral research fellow at The University of Texas at Austin.